ForgeRock/sdk-sample-apps/todo-api/README.md

 ## Disclaimers

 This sample code is provided "as is" and is not a supported product of Ping.
-It's purpose is solely to demonstrate how the Ping JavaScript SDK can be implemented within a React application.
-Also, this is not a demonstration of React itself or instructional for _how_ to build a React app.
-There are many aspects to routing, state management, tooling and other aspects to building a React app that are outside of the scope of this project.
-For information about creating a React app, [visit React's official documentation](https://reactjs.org/docs/create-a-new-react-app.html).
+This is a very simple Node.js server that provides the API support for the todo application, providing the CRUD functionality for persisting the todos for the client application.
+Many conventions and patterns found within this app are not for production use, and should be viewed with caution.

 ## Requirements